jhrcook/academic-kickstart/content/post/streamlit-app-heroku/index.md

 Streamlit is built for data scientists and analysts.
 Instead of building applications like many software engineers, we often write scripts that collect and clean data, visualize the data, design and train models, etc.
-While it is possible to turn these scripts into applications to interactive use, Streamlit offers a clever API: just "print" the plots, text, etc. and accept user input to variables.
+While it is possible to process the output of these scripts into interactive applications that requires a substantial amount of work and maintenance.
+Instead, Streamlit offers a clever API: just "print" the plots, text, etc. and accept user input to variables.
 Streamlit then handles all of the UI design, reacts to the user, and presents interactive widgets.
-If this seems appealing to you, I would recommend looking through their [website](https://www.streamlit.io), [gallery](https://www.streamlit.io/gallery), and [documentation](https://docs.streamlit.io/en/stable/) to see examples and guidance on implementation.
+If this seems appealing to you, I would recommend looking through their [website](https://www.streamlit.io), [gallery](https://www.streamlit.io/gallery), and [documentation](https://docs.streamlit.io/en/stable/) to see examples and get guidance on implementation.

 ### Example: text-summarizing application

 As an example of using Streamlit, I built an application that summarizes text.

-First things first, it is generally a good idea (and will be necessary for using Docker) to create a virtual environment for this project and installing ['summa'](https://github.com/summanlp/textrank) and ['streamlit'](https://github.com/streamlit/streamlit); 'summa' is the library that I used to summarize the text.
+First things first, it is generally a good idea (and will be necessary for using Docker) to create a virtual environment for this project and installing ['summa'](https://github.com/summanlp/textrank) (the library that I used to summarize the text) and ['streamlit'](https://github.com/streamlit/streamlit).

 ```bash
 $ python3 -m venv env